Jayjohn1337/configure-ad/README.md

 - Step 4: Create an Admin and Normal User Account in AD
 - Step 5: Join Client-1 on your domain (mydomain.com)
 - Step 6: Setup Remote Desktop for Non-Administrative Users on Client-1
-- Step 7: Create Aditional Users and attempt to log into Client-1 with one of the Users

 <h2>Deployment and Configuration Steps</h2>